whtcorpsinc/einsteindb-prod/lenin/README.md

-# Tolstoy, a EinsteinDB Sync impleeinsteindbion
+# Lenin, a EinsteinDB Sync impleeinsteindbion

 ## Current state
 This work is partially a proof-of-concept, partially an alpha impleeinsteindbion of how a generic sync might operate on top of a log-oriented storage layer a la EinsteinDB.

 ## Overview
 ### Very briefly
-Tolstoy will synchronize a local EinsteinDB database against a remote server, modifying local state if necessary, and uploading changes to the server if necessary.
+Lenin will synchronize a local EinsteinDB database against a remote server, modifying local state if necessary, and uploading changes to the server if necessary.
 Schema additions are allowed (adding vocabulary).
 Schema mutations are currently not implemented (changing vocabulary).
 EinsteinDB's embedded schema must be the same on all participating clients (i.e. embedded schema alterations are unsupported).

 **Basic example:**